best uses for a smart socket

 • I have a smart socket that monitors energy use on an immersion heater and also set its heating times.

 • 433MHz RF smart sockets work differently to wifi smart sockets.
 You pair RF sockets to a switch remote control instead of pairing them to an app.
 My bedroom lighting uses 433Hz RF sockets.
-The door switch turns on several lights giving some extra convenience.
+The switch at the door conveniently turns on several lights.

-• I made a ‘boost’ routine in Home Assistant that triggers an ‘off’ message when a device has been on for a certain time.
-I made another ‘boost’ routine that monitors the water immersion heater circuit and triggers an off message when the amps drops below 8 amps.
+• It would be nice if a smart socket had a timed ‘boost’ – ie it turns on for a set time and then turns it off.
+You’d want this on a heater control, or a garden watering system.
+It’s sometimes called ‘inching’.
+I made a ‘boost’ routine in Home Assistant that send an ‘off’ message when a device has been on for a certain time.
+I also made ‘boost’ routine that monitors the water immersion heater and triggers an off message when the amps drops below 8 amps.
 In this way the water heater only stays ‘on’ until the water is hot.

 • I use a smart socket to control a borehole water pump.